-The original Clapton coil was conceived by ECF veteran mrdee3 while watching his friend playing guitar.
+The original Clapton coil was conceived by ECF veteran mrdee3 while watching his friend playing the guitar.
 He created it by winding a 32-gauge strand around a 24-gauge core using an electric drill.
 It looks just like a guitar string and the name pays tribute to the guitarist Eric Clapton.

 A fused Clapton is a thinner gauge wire wrapped around two or more thicker gauge cores.
 The multiple cores give fused Claptons a faster ramp-up time and arguably better flavor than non-fused Claptons, due to the increase in surface area.

 The term “fused” refers to the process of wrapping multiple wires together with thinner outer wire.
 A fused Clapton is essentially a parallel build that’s been “Claptonized.”
-Most multi-strand coils like aliens are also fused together in a similar fashion.
-The concept originated from a builder known as Squidoode, and it was popularized by people like Twisted Messes.
+Most multi-strand coils like Aliens are also fused together in a similar fashion.
+The concept originated from a builder known as Squidoode, and it was popularized by Twisted Messes and other popular builders.